 Our spine doctors are experts whose medical practices focus on patients with orthopedic issues, including those who need comprehensive spine care.
-Dr. Henry Aryan, Dr. Enoch Chang, Dr. Gopi Kasturi, Dr. Lance Larsen, Dr. Robert Simons, Dr. Mark Sison, Dr. Connor Telles, and Dr. Jeryl Wiens are trained in the anatomy and function of the spine as well as the many conditions and injuries that can affect it.
+Dr. Henry Aryan, Dr. Brian Lamar Brice, Dr. Larry Guinto, Dr. Gopi Kasturi, Dr. Lance Larsen, Dr. Robert Simons, Dr. Mark Sison, Dr. Connor Telles, and Dr. Roger Yuh are trained in the anatomy and function of the spine as well as the many conditions and injuries that can affect it.
 They offer a variety of treatment solutions, including nonsurgical treatment options, spine surgery, and interventional care, to help reduce or eliminate your pain.

 If you have a spine injury or issue that’s concerning you, contact us today at (559) 256-5200 or request an appointment online to receive the specialized spine care you deserve.

 Our Spruce Campus is our exclusive Spine Center, where our expert team will provide for all your spinal care needs.
 Our entire Spruce Campus facility and staff are devoted solely to back, neck, spine, and nerve-related care.
 From comprehensive assessments and nonsurgical treatments to the latest minimally invasive spinal procedures, our spine surgeons and interventional spine specialists will develop and deliver the care plan for you.